 - Slashes in fractions (/)

-3. FACT: Aita will tell you the answer is correct, incorrect or needs review.
+3. FACT: GradeCam will tell you the answer is correct, incorrect or needs review.

-Aita reads the student’s answer, compares it to the correct answer given in the answer key and either assigns the point value determined, or marks the question incorrect.
-Aita will alert the teacher if the answer needs review.
+GradeCam reads the student’s answer, compares it to the correct answer given in the answer key and either assigns the point value determined, or marks the question incorrect — in other words, GradeCam helps scores tests automatically.
+GradeCam will alert the teacher if the answer needs review.

 When you click on the assessment that needs review, a dialog box appears showing you the answers that need to be checked.
 You can then clarify the answer and points will be added to the score if the answer is correct.

-5. FACT: Aita is learning as you scan.
+4. FACT: GradeCam is learning as you scan.

 Artificial intelligence is training computers to do tasks that would normally require human intelligence.
 In other words, teaching computers to think.

-When you scan a handwriting recognition question, Aita makes a copy of the image and runs it through the enormous database of millions of handwriting examples we’ve already fed her.
+When you scan a handwriting recognition question, GradeCam makes a copy of the image and runs it through the enormous database of millions of handwriting examples we’ve already fed her.

-Every time Aita reads the handwriting on a scan, you are adding to information to the database.
-The more data she has, the faster and more accurate she becomes.
+Every time GradeCam reads the handwriting on a scan, you are adding to information to the database.
+The more data we have, the faster and more accurate we becoms.

 The difference in time is only a minute or two to grade an entire class set, and you can continue working on other things in GradeCam while the assessment is processing.

 You will see the assessments in GradeCam when they are scanned.
-The assessment will display as “processing” while Aita is thinking and then the grade will appear once Aita has worked her magic.
+The assessment will display as “processing” while GradeCam is thinking and then the grade will appear once we have worked our magic.
+It may not be instantaneous, but grading homework, tests and essays has never been this easy.

-9. FACT: The future for Aita is only limited by our imagination.
+6. FACT: The future for AI at GradeCam is only limited by our imagination.

-We’re dreaming big dreams of what Aita can accomplish.
-Some of our ideas include expanding her vocabulary to include letters and all other characters.
-She may someday read basic words, phrases, or even sentences.
-Wouldn’t it be cool if she could read any worksheet!?
+We’re dreaming big dreams of what AI can accomplish for teachers.
+Some of our ideas include expanding vocabulary to include letters and all other characters.
+We may someday read basic words, phrases, or even whole sentences.
+Wouldn’t it be cool if you could scan and instantly read any worksheet!?

-10. FACT: You can try Aita for free.
+7. FACT: You can try our AI for free.

-Any teacher who signs up for a trial will be able to demo Aita free for 60 days.
+Any teacher who signs up for a trial will be able to demo Handwriting Recognition free for 60 days.
 Teachers who are already part of a School/District GradeCam Go! license or have an individual GradeCam Go!
-Plus teacher license will be able to demo Aita free until Oct 31st.
-After the trial ends, Aita will only be available to School/District licenses as an add-on.
+Plus teacher license will be able to demo Handwriting Recognition free until Oct 31st.
+After the trial ends, Handwriting Recognition will only be available to School/District licenses as an add-on.

 Sign up for a free 60-day trial of Gradecam Go!
 Plus.